 Multi-use paths

 Bend has many popular multi-use paths around town.
-Many of these were built as trails by Bend Park & Recreation.
+Some of these were built as trails by Bend Park & Recreation but the city of Bend is starting to build many more paths as well.

-Multi-use paths are asphalt and can be used by walkers, bikers, strollers, dogs, skateboards – pretty much anything that isn’t a motorized vehicle.
-They often parallel roads and take the place of a sidewalk.
+Multi-use paths are usually asphalt and can be used by walkers, bikers, strollers, dogs, skateboards – pretty much anything that isn’t a motorized vehicle.
+Sometimes they parallel roads and take the place of a sidewalk.
+Other times they go places that cars aren’t allowed – like the Deschutes River Trail.

-Paths are not one-way; bikes can go in both directions regardless of what side of the street the path is on.
+Paths are not one-way; bikes and other users can go in both directions regardless of what side of the street the path is on.
 Very rarely there will be a painted line in the middle of the path and bikes should stay to the right of that line.

 Community Feedback